 Phase 2 has brought people with disabilities closer to society.
 Special forms of housing have arisen and also in the field of daytime activities there has been more coordination with the "outside world", but then from specialized facilities.
-Disabled persons were dependent on special education and subsequently on work in an adapted environment (sheltered workshop) or in a day centre for the disabled.
+People with disabilities were dependent on special education and subsequently on work in an adapted environment (sheltered workshop) or in a specific day centre.
 The institution did remain the safe base from which the activities took place.
 The orientation was also strongly inward.
 The facilities of the institution were used as much as possible.
 The work program of the institution was the basis for activities organized for the benefit of people with disabilities.